 Common Questions About Visiting Catalina Island

 If you are smitten with island living after a getaway, relocating takes patience, but it is possible!
 Housing opportunities only open when current residents vacate them, though.
 You can also purchase undeveloped land through the Santa Catalina Island Company to construct a new home.
 Competitive jobs also offer staff dwellings.
 Schooling requires relocation to the mainland.
-Plan significant budget factors for transportation costs to the “mainland,” lack of healthcare specialists, limited public services, and little to no job market.
+Plan significant budget factors for transportation costs to the “mainland,” such as lack of healthcare specialists, limited public services, and little to no job market.

 Is there a public school on Catalina Island?